Myasthenia gravis (MG) is a neuromuscular disorder that causes weakness in the skeletal muscles, which are the muscles your body uses for movement.

 Lifestyle changes

-There are some things you can do at home to help alleviate symptoms of MG:
+Some things you can do at home may help alleviate symptoms of MG include:

-- If you’re bothered by double vision, talk with your doctor about whether you should wear an eye patch.
+• If you’re bothered by double vision, talk with a doctor about wearing an eye patch.

-These treatments cannot cure MG.
-However, you’ll typically see improvements in your symptoms.
-It’s also possible to go into remission, during which treatment is not necessary.
+You may also go into remission, during which treatment is not necessary.

-Tell your doctor about any medications or supplements you take.
-Some drugs can make MG symptoms worse.
-Before taking any new medication, check with your doctor to ensure it’s safe.
+Some medications and supplements can make MG symptoms worse.
+Before taking any new medication, check with a doctor or pharmacist to ensure it does not interact with your other medications.

 Left untreated, MG may lead to complications.
-Talk with your doctor about your personal risk.
+These can include:

 Myasthenic crisis

 One of the most dangerous potential complications of MG is a myasthenic crisis.
-It’s estimated that
+An estimated 15-20% of people with MG will experience at least one episode of this life threatening complication.

-During a myasthenic crisis, you may experience severe muscle weakness that leads to respiratory failure, according to the
+During a myasthenic crisis, you may experience severe muscle weakness that leads to respiratory failure.

 Additional autoimmune disorders

-Having MG may place you at a higher risk of developing other autoimmune disorders, such as lupus and rheumatoid arthritis.
-Your doctor will likely recommend regular blood testing to help detect these conditions so you can seek early treatment.
+MG may increase your risk of developing other autoimmune disorders, such as lupus and rheumatoid arthritis.
+A doctor will likely recommend regular blood testing to help detect these conditions so you can seek early treatment.

 The long-term outlook for MG depends on a lot of factors.
 Some people will only have mild symptoms, while others may have more severe ones.
 Remission is also possible.

-Talk with your doctor about what you can do to minimize the severity of your MG.
-Early and proper treatment can help limit disease progression and improve your overall quality of life.
+Early and proper treatment can help limit disease progression and improve quality of life.